 A Summary Of The Latest Findings

 In short, the 2022 study shows that kids who learn to ride on a balance bike progressed to cycling independently quicker when compared with kids who practiced on a regular bike with training wheels.
+We delve into the specific pros and cons in our post Balance Bikes Vs Training Wheels, Which is Best?
 While the study did find that children who used balance bikes started learning to practice at a younger age than other children, this wasn’t found to be the main reason for their accelerated progress.

 The study authors argue that the main benefit of learning to ride on a balance bike is that it challenges children more to actively maintain balance.
 And, as balancing is a more difficult skill to master than pedalling, kids who develop this skill on a balance bike are quicker to progress to the pedalling stage.